 As the new year begins, we often make resolutions.
-If you’ve decided to ditch the smokes, we have some tips to help you stay smokefree.
+If you’ve decided to ditch the smokes, we have some tips to help you quit for good.

-At Quit Victoria, we understand quitting can be difficult, especially when smoking is part of your day-to-day routine.
+We understand quitting can be challenging, especially when smoking is part of your day-to-day routine.

 However, with cravings often only lasting a few minutes, small changes can go a long way.

 That’s why we have six handy tips that you can use throughout the day to ensure you stick to your New Year’s resolution and stay on track.

 - Change your breakfast: If your breakfast coincides with a coffee and a cigarette, try to introduce some new breakfast options.
 If you’re unsure about what to have, LiveLighter has plenty of delicious, healthy recipes!